 No sooner had he said the name Spielberg when he suddenly starts to curse and swear.
 “That blankety-blank Spielberg.
 He promised me lots of future work and I haven’t heard a thing from him for what, 15 years now?
 Just stuck here on this lot scaring kids part time during the summer season.”

 So I sez to him, “What’s your name?”
 He says, “Edgar.”
 I said, “Edgar?!”
 He says, “Yeah.
 Edgar the Thunder Lizard.
 It’s my stage name.”
 I tell him, “Dude, you gotta lose that stage name.
 Doesn’t do a thing for you.”
-So he tells me, “Well, that’s who I really am inside and…and I gotta be true to myself.”
+So he tells me, “Well, that’s my birth name and…and I gotta be true to myself.”

 So I told him to call me at my office Monday morning.

 Later that night as I was driving home, I got to thinking.
 “Hmmm.
 The Lord God Almighty, The Lizard Whose Name May Not Be Uttered, and now, Edgar the Thunder Lizard!
 Seriously.
 All the same, this could be the makings of a pitch meeting dream team.”